How and when should I apply for aid?

 What is verification?

 Verification is the process of checking the information reported on your FAFSA for accuracy.
-If your application is selected, our office is required to collect certain documents such as IRS transcripts and worksheets from you and your parents or spouse, if applicable.
-Information from these documents is then compared to information from the student's FAFSA.
+If your application is selected, our office is required to collect certain documents such as IRS tax transcripts and worksheets from you and your parents or spouse, if applicable.
+Information from these documents is then compared to information from the student’s FAFSA.
 Other documentation, including but not limited to documentation of federal benefits received or of child support paid, may also be requested as indicated by information on the FAFSA.

-What should I do if I have not received an Award Letter from Financial Aid?
+What should I do if I have not received an award letter from Financial Aid?

-We only send Award Letter email notifications to students who are officially enrolled in their program.
+We only send award letter email notifications to students who are officially enrolled in their program.
 If you are enrolled and have not been contacted by Financial Aid call or email our office to verify that your FAFSA was received.
-You may also be required to submit further documentation before you can receive an Award Letter.
+You may also be required to submit further documentation before you can receive an award letter.